breadcrumbs--red-border

 Life’s Little Treasures Foundation is a charitable organisation set up by the parents of premature babies.
 They provide extensive support for families and their babies by offering information, a newsletter, access to community support and playgroups, family social events, financial and material support through their Family Assistance Programs.

-For more information visit the Life's Little Treasures Foundation website or call 1300 697 736.
+For more information visit the Life's Little Treasures Foundation website Providing Support for Sick & Premature Babies - Life's Little Treasures or call 1300 697 736.

 Newborn Intensive Care Foundation

 The Newborn Intensive Care Foundation was established in 1995.
-The foundation supports a wide range of activities, which include the provision of medical equipment not available through normal Government channels.
+The foundation supports a wide range of activities, which includes supplying medical equipment not available through normal government channels.
 In addition, the foundation supports research and education activities aimed at improving clinical care and the long-term outcomes of babies admitted to a NICU.

-For more information visit the Newborn Intensive Care Foundation website.
+For more information visit the Newborn Intensive Care Foundation website Newborn Intensive Care Foundation.